Course Learning Outcomes

 - Gain the knowledge to implement theatre games in the classroom.

-- Be able to assess their physical (movement) strengths and weaknesses in order to maximize their strengths and challenge the weaknesses.
+- Assess their physical (movement) strengths and weaknesses in order to maximize their strengths and challenge the weaknesses.

 - Create performances through observation and analysis from a wide variety of sources.